 Top 10 Rainy Day Ideas

-Lose Track of Time in the University of Oxford Museums
+Lose track of time in the University of Oxford museums

 The Pitt Rivers Museum houses within an atmospheric building more than 700,000 objects, photographs and manuscripts from all over the world and from all periods of human existence.
 The Ashmolean Museum, the worlds oldest public museum founded in 1683, is home to world-famous collections and artifacts ranging from Egyptian mummies to contemporary art.
 Don’t forget to also explore the Museum of Natural History and the History of Science Museum!

-Embark on a Brewery or Distillery Tour
+Embark on a brewery or distillery tour

 Visit the Theatre

-Snap Some Photos at Crocodiles of the World
+Snap some photos at Crocodiles of the World

 Visit Crocodiles of the World, the UK’s only crocodile zoo, to meet many of the animals – we’re talking Komodo dragons and giant Galapagos tortoises – up close.
 You might want to stay back from the big crocs, although the zoo does have underwater viewing enclosures for eye-to-eye encounters!
 Plus the park is all inside, meaning total respite from the rain.